vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 weight: 3
 ---

 [Helm] is a package manager for Kubernetes that facilitates the deployment and management of applications and services on Kubernetes clusters.
-This page will cover installing and managing Vector through the Helm package repository.
+This page covers installing and managing Vector through the Helm package repository.

 ## Installation